 - 2-3 dashes chipotle powder

-Trim off excess fat from the duck.
+- Trim off excess fat from the duck.
 Tie together the legs with kitchen twine and sprinkle it all over with salt and pepper.
-Then prick the duck skin with fork.
+Then prick the skin with fork.

-Place the duck, breast side up, on the orange slices.
-Put the duck in the oven and roast for 3 - 3 1/2 hours, or until the duck is fork tender.
+- Place the duck, breast side up, on the orange slices.
+Put it in the oven and roast for 3 - 3 1/2 hours, or until the meat is fork tender.

-Raise the heat to 425F and roast for 15-20 minutes, or until the duck skin is golden brown.
+- Raise the heat to 425F and roast for 15-20 minutes, or until the skin is golden brown.

-- Whole duck: Whole ducks are often sold frozen.
-If you are using a frozen duck, give the duck at least 3 days in the refrigerator to fully thaw.
+- Whole duck: These are often sold frozen.
+If you are using frozen, give it at least 3 days in the refrigerator to fully thaw.
 You can keep a thawed, vacuum-packed duck for at least a few days if kept in the refrigerator.
 (Though perhaps up to 14 days.
 I've personally never waited more than a couple days after thawing.)

 - Oranges: I used Cara Cara oranges in the recipe, which is why the photos show deep orange/red colored oranges.
-Either Cara Cara oranges or Navel oranges are great choices for the duck.
+Either Cara Cara oranges or Navel oranges are great choices.